HeardLibrary/digital-scholarship/host/wikidata/bot.md

 # Editing the bot

+First you need to download the bot script from [this page](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/wikibase/api/load_csv.py) as you did the first bot script.
+Save it in the same directory as the other files.

-The bot itself is actually a Python 3 script called `load_csv_wikibot.py` in the `wikibase` directory.
-Before you run the script, you need to edit a few lines.
-Open the script in your text editor.
+Before you run the script, you need to edit a few lines of the script.
+Open the script in your text editor and find the main script at about line 158.

 1\.
-The first thing to edit is the properties list on line 19.
-In the example script that goes with the example spreadsheet, it looks like this:
+The first thing to edit is the properties list on line 166.
+In the script that you downloaded has a properties list that corresponds to the property columns in the example spreadsheet:

 ```python
 propList = ['P6', 'P9']